jaydhulia/go-url-fuzz/README.md

 # go-url-fuzz
 Fuzz URLs in Go!
 Just a fun tool I am developing as a way learn Go and to fuzz URLs in Go.
 Find those hidden directories on websites that developers forgot to remove!

+Given an URL containing the word `FUZZ` and a wordlist, it fuzzes the URL, replacing `FUZZ` in the URL with words from the wordlist.

 Note: Inspired by [wfuzz](https://github.com/xmendez/wfuzz), I wanted to develop a similar fuzzer in Go, while learning Go!

 ## Features